strapdata/orchid/README.md

 ## Web UI

-The Thingsboard Web UI is accessible from https://tb-web-ui.941a7aa2-kube2-azure-northeurope.azure.strapcloud.com/login The administration account is *sysadmin@thingsboard.org*.
+The Thingsboard Web UI is accessible from https://tb-web-ui.orchid.test.strapkube.com/login The administration account is *sysadmin@thingsboard.org*.

-## Kibana

-The Kibana Web UI is accessible from https://kibana-cl1-dc1.941a7aa2-kube2-azure-northeurope.azure.strapcloud.com/

 ## MQTT